Legal online gambling with

 To help you get started with online gambling, we have broken down the process for you below, step-by-step.
 We also recommend reading our beginner's guide to sports betting, which adds more flesh to the bones, as it were!

-That's why you need to familiarise yourself with the online gambling sites and mobile apps that have launched in your state.
+That's why, before you proceed, you need to know the legal situation of online gambling in your state.

 Depending on the legal landscape of your state, you could have numerous sportsbooks to choose from.
 Or, just a select few.